MiguelMJ/Answerable/README.md

 [[TOC](#toc)]

-Answerable uses the MIT license, a copy of which you can find [here](LICENSE), in the repo.
+Answerable uses the MIT license, a copy of which you can find [here](LICENSE), in the repository.